ircdocs/modern-irc/url.md

 # URL Definition

-An IRC URL begins with either the Uniform Resource Identifier (URI) `"irc"`, or `"ircs"`, denoting plaintext and secured connections respectively.
-Plaintext sessions use a plaintext transport and are considered insecure.
-Secured sessions are much the same, but use a [TLS transport](https://tools.ietf.org/html/rfc7194#section-2) to connect to the IRC server.
+An IRC URL begins with either the Uniform Resource Identifier (URI) `"irc"` or `"ircs"`, denoting plaintext and secured connections respectively.
+Plaintext sessions connect to the IRC server with a plaintext transport and are considered insecure.
+Secured sessions connect with a [TLS transport](https://tools.ietf.org/html/rfc7194#section-2).

-The URL schemes for IRC conform to the Generic URL Syntax defined in [RFC2396](https://tools.ietf.org/html/rfc2396).
+The URL schemes for IRC conform to the Generic URL Syntax defined in [RFC3986](https://tools.ietf.org/html/rfc3986).

 The action that an IRC URL instigates is to open a connection to the specified IRC server using the specified transport, and make contact with the given client or channel if also requested.